Cinzano Logo

 Cinzano Logo 1974

-The 1974 emblem is the work of Landor Associates.
+The 1974 emblem was the work of Landor Associates.
 The company paid attention to the heraldic lion, making it large and stylized.
-But the designers moved away from the classics: they removed all the elements, except for the head, and changed its shape beyond recognition.
-The fragment of the animal was depicted with writhing red stripes, with the lower part resembling sunbeams – a symbol of dawn, optimism, and hope.
+But the designers moved away from the classic: they removed all elements except the head and changed its shape beyond recognition.
+The animal fragment was depicted with swirling red stripes, the lower part resembling rays of sunlight, a symbol of dawn, optimism, and hope.

 1990 – 2000